 I was on a call recently with a coworker of mine who complimented my office space—that it looked so perfectly put-together for our Zoom interview.
 I quickly laughed to myself (and then with her) at the massive pile of laundry that lay hidden to the right of my desk, just far enough away that the camera couldn’t catch it.
 To her, the room looked perfectly polished, but the reality was that the truth was hiding right next to me, just out of plain sight.

 As with this room, I have often felt that the presentation of myself to the world was aesthetically pleasing, but the full truth of what life looked like for me—the chaotic, the messy, even the destructive—was hidden just out of sight.
 No one else could see it, but I could feel it.
 And all that hiding, all that stuffing away, began to get heavy.

 Like most people, a lot has been shifting for me lately, and with that shift has also come a blurring of the perfect mirror image I have so often clung to.
-And these changes in my life have, in many ways, forced me to reconsider some of the values I have aligned myself with, some of which have kept me from living out the story that I truly want to present to the world.
+And these changes in my life have, in many ways, forced me to reconsider some of the values I have aligned myself with, some of which have kept me from living out the story and writing the book that I truly want to present to the world.

 The girl that I showcased looked put-together, but the girl that I really wanted people to see—that I really wanted them to accept—was one who was far from perfect.

 This girl hadn’t washed clothes in weeks because other things in life—for example, even a nap—felt more urgent than clean clothes.

 This girl felt extreme anxiety at the mere thought of going back to normal life without her husband at home to help—causing her to be terribly short-tempered and difficult to be around most of the time.